opensearch-project/documentation-website/_dashboards/search-telemetry.md

 Search usage telemetry is disabled by default.
 To enable it, you need to set `data.search.usageTelemetry.enabled` to `true` in the `opensearch_dashboards.yml` file.

-You can find the [OpenSearch Dashboards YAML file](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/config/opensearch_dashboards.yml) in the opensearch-project on GitHub.
+You can find the [OpenSearch Dashboards YAML file](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/config/opensearch_dashboards.yml) in the opensearch-project repository on GitHub.

 Enabling telemetry in the `opensearch_dashboards.yml` file overrides the default search telemetry setting of `false` in the [Data plugin configuration file](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/src/plugins/data/config.ts).
 {: .note }

 ### To opt-in or opt-out of search telemetry data

 The following table shows the `data.search.usageTelemetry.enabled` values you can set in `opensearch_dashboards.yml` to opt-in or opt-out of search telemetry.